oracle-livelabs/apex/proof-of-concept/7-Vector-search-configurtions/vector-search-configurations.md

-# Create an AI Chat Assistant
+# Create Search Configurations with Oracle Vector Search
 ## Introduction

 In this lab, you will learn how to load ONNX models into Oracle Database and create a Vector Provider to generate vector embeddings.
 You will then create Search Configuration based on Oracle Vector Search to build an efficient search system.
 Finally, you will create a search page that utilizes these search configurations for powerful and accurate search functionality.